Hadryan/Music-Recommendation-System-24/README.md

 ---
 ### Methods
-The data was acquired, through the Spotify api alongside the Spotipy library, from various playlists.
-The dataset included over 5000 songs, extracted from a JSON object returned from the API, ranging from genres of what users classified as Hip-hop, Pop, Alternative Metal, and Rock.
+The data was acquired through the [Spotify API](https://developer.spotify.com/documentation/web-api/) alongside the [Spotipy library](https://spotipy.readthedocs.io/en/2.18.0/#).
+A Client ID, a Client Secret ID, and a Redirct URI is necessary to access the Spotify API which any developer can do by sigining into the Spotify Devloper page.
+The dataset included over 5000 songs, extracted from a JSON object returned from the API, ranging from genres of what users classified as Hip-hop, Pop, Alternative Metal, and Rock pulled from various user-created playlists.

 We want to score the model based on how correct it was in predicting the overall genre as well as taking a loss for predicting an incorrect genre.
 Since the severity of getting a genre wrong isn't high, the F1 score will be our metric since we want the model to get a general idea of what each genre may be.
 The f1-score won’t necessarily be extremely close to 1 because it may predict a hip-hop song as pop song and vice-versa and that line in actuality is sometimes blurred.